NellyJazminPC/Qmacdougallii_genomic_environment/README.md

 > # ******************** **UNDER CONSTRUCTION** ********************
 ---

-In this repository you can find some analysis of population genomics, potential distribution, the identification of outliers SNPs and candidate genes to local adaptation.
+In this repository you can find some analysis of population genomics, potential distribution and the identification of *outliers SNPs* in candidate genes to local adaptation for an oak endemic to México.

 ---
 ## ---------------------   GENERAL REPOSITORY STRUCTURE ---------------------